opentoonz/opentoonz_docs/source/creating_movements.rst

 .. tip:: **To make the arrowheads available when they are not:**

-    Right-click the vertical line connecting two subsequent keys and choose **Reset Interpolation** from the menu that opens.
+    Right-click the line connecting two subsequent keys and choose **Reset Interpolation** from the menu that opens.

 .. tip:: **To activate/deactivate the cycling of previously created keys:**

-    Click the **Circular arrow** icon (|circular_arrow|) visible after the last key of a series.The cells affected by the cycled movement are marked on the right by *a vertical zigzagged line*.
+    Click the **Circular arrow** icon (|circular_arrow|) visible after the last key of a series.The cells affected by the cycled movement are marked on the right by *a zigzagged line*.

 .. tip:: **To open the Function Editor:**